Lee Schafer: PolyMet tout

 Anyone who thinks these people are going to stick around and protect Minnesota’s environment and its patrimony of clean water is sadly mistaken.
 They don’t even protect their own shareholders.

 But let’s also spend a moment considering Schafer’s other witness to the health of the PolyMet project, Lake Street Capital Markets.
 Schafer writes this:

 Financial analysts who have looked at PolyMet don’t have to just stick with the company’s plan, of course.
 Chris Krueger of Minneapolis-based Lake Street Capital Markets assumes far lower metals prices in his financial model, but it still shows a consistently profitable operation with annual EBITDA of about $176 million.

 “EBITDA” means earnings before interest payments, taxes, depreciation and amortization.
 EBITDA is kind of a measure of the cash that a business is expected to throw off from operations.
-We know that PolyMet will have raise a half a billion dollars, in round numbers, to open a mine.
+We know that PolyMet will have to raise a half a billion dollars, in round numbers, to open a mine.
+[Maybe twice that, according to current estimates, 6/30/19.]
 That will obviously come at significant capital cost.
 It will also have to pay federal taxes, and state mining production and occupation taxes.

 One of the other interesting things about Lake Street Capital Markets, though, is this, taken from a 2015 press release, linked above:

 Lake Street Capital Markets, or its affiliates, intends to seek or expects to receive compensation for investment banking services from the subject issuer in the next three months.

 The authoring analysts who are responsible for the preparation of this investment research are eligible for compensation based on the total revenue and general profitability of Lake Street Capital Markets, which includes investment banking revenue.
 However, such authoring analyst will not receive compensation that is directly based on or linked to specific investment banking transactions.